 1. Become closely involved in the development of the specialty of Emergency Medicine in Europe

-7. Annual online subscription to the European Journal of Emergency Medicine, depending on the chosen membership
+8. Annual online subscription to the European Journal of Emergency Medicine, depending on the chosen membership

-9. Participation in EUSEM scientific activities, including positions in Sections and Working groups
+9. Participation in EUSEM scientific activities, including the Research Network and positions in Sections and Working groups

 |Membership Category||Fee Category||Fee (annual)|

 |Member *||Member without Journal||€100|

 |Member + Online Journal||€175|

 |Member in training without Journal||€50|

 |Member in training + Online Journal||€90|

 |Member in training + Hard copy of Journal||€140|

 |Currency-restricted European countries ¹ Member without Journal||€50|